OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/install.md

   appId                                application id
 ```

-Example of run the `ll-cli install` command to install the Linglong app:
+Example of the `ll-cli install` command to install a Linglong app:

 ```bash
 ll-cli install <org.deepin.calculator>